 The project is currently in

 beta features and provide feedback.
-After the features exit beta, it may not be practical to make more changes.
+After the features exits beta, it may not be practical to make more changes.

 - The support for a feature may be dropped at any time without notice.